Resources & Services for Teachers

 CSIRO Education provides an extensive range of educational resources, publications and activities of value to students and teachers.
 To view the full range please visit the CSIRO Education homepage.
 Specific sections include:

-- Science by Email, a free weekly email newsletter with a current news story, activities, discussion and online competitions.
+- Science by Email is a free email newsletter with a news story, activity and online competitions.

 - CREST (CREativity in Science and Technology) is a scheme in which students undertake research projects involving creativity, perseverance and application.
 This scheme has been adopted by many schools across the country and fits in well with the independent student investigation component of most syllabuses.
 It operates at primary and secondary levels.

-- Scientists in Schools links a school with a scientist for a long-term professional partnership.
+- Scientists and Mathematicians in Schools links a school with a scientist or mathematician for a long-term professional partnership.